 - Meditation (daily) - allows us to step out of the default mode network.
 It quiets the mind and corrals the feedback loop of perpetual thought.

 - Psilocybin (one off) - in moderation, allows us to think at scale.
 Forces us to consider death and changes our biggest perceptions and habituals.

-- Social Experiments (daily or one-off) - such as asking for a free cup of coffee.
+- Social Experiments (daily or one-off) - such as asking for a free cup of coffee at Starbucks.
 Negotiating things that are thought as "nonnegotiable"

 Action Creates Action

 What most of us see as luck, I see as action.

 As someone who does not have a belief in ideas such as karma or universal order, I perceive luck as simply every point in time and how they meet.
 Luck to me is when two points meet in a somewhat orthogonal direction.
 Action, on the other hand, I perceive as building a dam into a river altering it's flow.
 There is a process, a common goal and steps of pragmatic action.
 If you struggle with getting up out of bed in the morning or if you struggle with getting a raise in your current job, then I suggest taking action.
 Build a dam don't wait for the river to alter itself.

 Now this is quite a common viewpoint of most Americans.
 Squeaky wheel gets the grease right?
 But why don't we act on our intuitions and take that first step?
 Because we are comfortable, that's why.
 If your job is mundane, busy bee work, then creativity lacks.
 You need to get out, or find another position that allows your brain to think creatively.
 If not, you will be sucked in to the endless Volcun mind meld of 9 to 5 lethargy.